thomas-haslwanter/scikit-kinematics/docs/imus.rst

 used objects before, it won't be a problem here!)
 All sensor implementations are based on the abstract base class "IMU_Base".
 For each sensor, the corresponding method "get_data" has to be implemented, by sub-classing IMU_Base.
-Currently 5 sensor types are supported:
+Currently 6 sensor types are supported:

 * XSens
 * xio (original, and NGIMU)
 * YEI
 * polulu
+* Vicon
 * manual

 The last one is not a "real" sensor, but allows the creation of an IMU-object with your own IMU-data, without defining a new class.